inBeat/inbeat-website/content/articles/spam-detection-influencers.md

   This article covers tips and tricks to detect fraudulent influencers.
 We go through fake engagement to unethical automation to help you understand what a good influencer is.
-titre: 'Avoid These 4 Things at All Costs When Working With Influencers [Cheatsheet]'
+titre: 'Avoid These 5 Things at All Costs When Working With Influencers [Cheatsheet]'
-slug: spam-detection-influencers
+slug: what-to-avoid-with-influencers
 headerimage: /img/Banner3.png
 date: '2020-04-07'
 categories: